paez49/cargo-express/README_en.md

 # Serverless REST API with Flask, DynamoDB, and DynamoDB Streams
 A REST service to handle order requests for the company Cargo Express using the [serverless framework](https://github.com/serverless/serverless), which is a tool for building and deploying serverless applications using Infrastructure as Code (IaC).
 This document covers all technical aspects, including architectural design, data modeling, and includes a tutorial for the proper deployment of the service.
-> There is an English version of this document, you can find it at [README.md](./README.md)
+> There is an Spanish version of this document, you can find it at [README.md](./README.md)
 ## Contents
 - [Architectural Model](#architectural-model)
 - [Data Model](#data-model)